tonytvo/blog-generator/content/blog/getting-to-yes/index.md

   - The theory argues that people are drawn to sure things over probabilities, even when the probability is a better choice.
   - That’s called the Certainty Effect.
 And people will take greater risks to avoid losses than to achieve gains.
 That’s called Loss Aversion.
   - The chance for loss incites more risk than the possibility of an equal gain.
-  - But first let me leave you with a crucial lesson about loss aversion: In a tough negotiation, it’s not enough to show the other party that you can deliver the thing they want.
+  - But first, let me leave you with a crucial lesson about loss aversion: In a tough negotiation, it’s not enough to show the other party that you can deliver the thing they want.
   - To get real leverage, you have to persuade them that they have something concrete to lose if the deal falls through.

 - **1. Anchor Their Emotions**